 Your parent or other elder relative is getting legal advice.
+Why am I left in the waiting room?

 Shouldn't you be included?
 After all, you might be very involved in helping him or her with important matters.
-Perhaps you even arranged this appointment.
+Perhaps you even arranged for this appointment.

 There are several reasons why lawyers need to meet with your family member or friend alone for at least part of the case evaluation process, so please don't be alarmed or offended.
-Family involvement is very important, but to understand the way legal services are provided to elder or disabled clients, it may help first to understand the "Four C's" of elder law ethics that lawyers are required to follow.
+Family involvement is very important, but try to understand the way legal services are provided to elder or disabled clients.
+It may help first to understand the "Four Cs" of elder law ethics that lawyers are required to follow.
 We are happy to discuss these ethical guidelines or any other aspect of our legal services.
 Above all, we seek to promote the dignity, self-determination, and quality of life of your loved one.

-lient Identification.
-First, all lawyers have an ethical obligation to make it very clear who their client is.
+Client Identification: First, all lawyers have an ethical obligation to make it very clear who their client is.
 The client is the person whose interests are most at stake in the legal planning or legal problem.
-The client is the one-the only one -to whom the lawyer has professional duties of competence, diligence, loyalty, and confidentiality.
+The client is the one - the only one - to whom the lawyer has professional duties of competence, diligence, loyalty, and confidentiality.
 This is especially important in elder law, because family members may be very involved in the legal concerns of the older person, and may even have a stake in the outcome.